Bowel Cancer and Biomarker Research Lab

 Atul Bhatnagar - Senior Technical Officer

-(Vo Van) Anh Pham - Honours Student
+(Vo Van) Anh Pham - PhD Student

-Miguel Castaneda - Research Assistant
+Miguel Castaneda - Research Affiliate

 Current bowel cancer research focuses on: